Featured Photo: Keith Montgomery

 - Date TBA – FOMOfest – 2pm-10pm

 Join in the Queen’s entertainment and revelry and celebrate Her Majesty’s visit.
 Shout Huzzah as the jousters enter into combat, join musicians in a merry song, test yourself with games of skill and chance, find familiar and exotic foods, join the nobles in courtly dance, pillage with the pirates, laugh at the jesters, be amazed by magicians, and more.
-Location: Shelby Farms Park Conservancy in Memphis, TN on the Mullins Station Rd. side of the park between Gates 8 and 9.
-Parking entrance is Gate 10.
+Location: USA Baseball Stadium in Millington, TN.

 - August 31 – September 3 – On Location: Film Festival – Various times

 On Location: Memphis is a unique film festival showcasing both local and global independent films.
 The competitive film exhibit culminates in the awarding of multiple awards in categories including Live Action Short, Feature, Music Video, Documentary and Animated Short.
 Special events include music showcases at local venues.

 - Date TBA – Rock For Love 11 – Various times